Thursday, December 7, 2023

 Freedom likely came to Lot during the summer.
 On June 5, a Union officer issued a proclamation that all slaves were now free.
 However, enslavers were free to ignore as the proclamation went unenforced.
 The proclamation was reissued in mid-August, and Union soldiers were stationed in the village on a long-term basis.
 At this point, everyone began to recognize that the practice of slavery had come to an end.

 The transition to freedom appears to have gone relatively smoothly for Lot.
-He continued work Milo but now as a paid employee.
+He continued work for Milo but now as a paid employee.
 Compared to many, Lot and Milo had an easier time adjusting to the new labor situation as Milo had long employed free laborers at his stable, and Lot simply joined their ranks.

-Lot achieved enough financial success that has able to purchase his own property in 1869, only four years after Emancipation.
+Lot achieved enough financial success that he was able to purchase his own property in 1869, only four years after Emancipation.
 He lived with his family in a two acre plot on "Rutherford St." He and his wife were also able to preserve their family despite the incredible pressures put on them by enslavement and the disruption of Emancipation.
 Unexpectedly eloquent testimony to the warm relations in the Farrow family is found an 1882 deed in which Lot granted parts of his property to his wife and children.
 He said the land was given in exchange for "the sum of one dollar" and "the natural love and affection which I bear to my said wife and daughter[s]."

 Monday, August 28, 2023